donders-research-data-management/rdm-wiki/rdm-wiki/en/development/collection_attributes.md

 The following table summarise a list of attributes to be set before closing a collection, with respect to different collection types.
 Collection closure is forbidden if the collection does not have all mandatory attributes set properly.

-The list does not include system-generated attributes (see the `sys` column in the table above).
+The list does not include system-generated attributes (see the `sys` column in the table above) which are assumed to be always set properly before (or at the time of) closing a collection.

 |  Key of attribute         |  DAC  |  RDC  |  DSC  |
 | ------------------------- | ----- | ----- | ----- |